Timeline

 Development

-Build, Review, and Update
+Build, review, and update

 After building the website framework, I worked with the gallery team in review sessions using the real artwork collection to test usability.
 Through this process, I refined the design to ensure the site could present artworks across all price ranges and categories.